 - Press Win + X (hold down the Windows key and press X) to open the Power User Tasks Menu.

 - Select Device Manager (or press M).

 For information about opening the Device Manager in previous versions of Windows, see our page on how to open Windows Device Manager.

 Device Manager categories

 The Device Manager window divides all the devices on your computer into categories.
 To find a specific device, click the arrow next to its category, as shown in the image at the right.
-This will expand that category, listing all its devices.
+Doing so will expand that category, listing all its devices.
 You can then double-click a specific device to view its properties, status, and driver information.